jecki/DHParser/documentation_src/manuals/03_transform.rst

 functions are passed as arguments to conditional transformation functions.

-While transformation functions are functions with a single argument, it would often be helpful to pass further parameters, like the jsut mentioned boolean conditions, to a transformation.
+While transformation functions are functions with a single argument, it would often be helpful to pass further parameters, like the just mentioned boolean conditions, to a transformation.
 Such transformation functions with further parameters can be called "parameterized transformation function" where we consider the second argument of the parameterized transformation function as its first parameter.

-One obvious way to turn a paremterized transformation function into a transformation function proper with a single argument is by deriving partial functions as described in
+One obvious way to turn a parameterized transformation function into a transformation function proper with a single argument is by deriving partial functions as described in
 `Python documentation <https://docs.python.org/3/library/functools.html#functools.partial>`_.